 This tour, as well as our others, will be costed on the following basis.
 The price quoted will be for all ground transportation within the battlefield areas, with professional guide(s).
 It does not include anything else.
 Of course, we are happy to make recommendations to help with your travel planning, like hotels, B&B’s.

-You will be responsible for getting to Arras and forward travel at the end of the tour, either with your own rented vehicle or the train- http://www.sncf.com/en/horaires-info-trafic/trajet/resultats.
+You will be responsible for getting to Arras and forward travel at the end of the tour, either with your own rented vehicle or the train – http://www.sncf.com/en/horaires-info-trafic/trajet/resultats.

 Single day tours from Paris are also available.
 In this case, the primary site choice is almost always Vimy Ridge, combined with a visit to Ypres/Passchendaele or to Beaumont Hamel/Newfoundland Park.
 All 3 cannot be done in one day.
 So, it has to be either Vimy/Ypres or Vimy/Beaumont Hamel.
 On these single day tours, our base is always Arras, given its location between Ypres and Beaumont Hamel.
 Here is a handy link for train service to Arras – http://www.virail.com/train-paris-arras.